srush/parallax/README.md

 enough time to learn JAX, so this is my implementation of pure, immutable modules for PyTorch.

 Why you would want immutable modules for PyTorch?
-No idea.
-They are pretty concise though, they make randomness and effects, and they are explicitly typed.
+Well they are pretty concise, they make randomness and effects explicit, and they have stronger types.

+(Honestly though, I just want someone on the internet to port this to JAX for me.)

 ```python